 Production designer, theatre/television/film

-Once the concept is decided, you'll usually appoint and manage an art department, which includes a design and construction team.
-You'll often form a strong partnership with a particular director, who they'll then work with on many productions.
+Once an overall look is chosen, you'll usually appoint and manage an art department, which includes a design and construction team.
+You may form a strong partnership with a particular director, who you may work with on many productions.

 Responsibilities

-Most production designers work as freelancers and so an important part of their work is marketing their skills and experience, making contacts and briefing agents.
+Most production designers work as freelancers, so an important part of their work is marketing their skills and experience, making contacts, and briefing agents.

-In addition to this, you’ll generally need to carry out the following tasks:
+In addition to being able to promote yourself, you'll generally need to carry out the following tasks:

-- agree on a project, and if freelance agree an appropriate fee and timescale - this may be carried out by an agent
+- agree on a project, with freelancers also needing to agree on appropriate fees and timescales, although this may be carried out by an agent

 - clarify the brief which may be written or given orally

-- read scripts to identify factors indicating a particular visual style
+- read scripts to identify a particular visual style that will fit the story being made

 - meet the producer and director to discuss concepts and production requirements